claresudbery/Reconciliate/mac-reconciliation.md

 ## Full Reconciliation on a Mac
+(Note that several commit Ids are referenced here - just in case those commits are removed by a rebase, they are all from the series of about 10 commits that start with the one with description "Show user what balance data is being written to Totals worksheet.", committed 12/12/19 to master branch).
 At the time of writing, the way to achieve this is as follows:
 * Depending on your data, you'll probably want to edit your SampleConfig.xml to contain real data
     * (If you're Clare, see below).